Learning how to use upper and lower bounds can be very important – particularly in manufacturing…

 The example given in the video talks about Sarah running a marathon – it’s not really ‘high tech’ but the principles are the same.

-The question is a GCSE A grade:
+The question is a around grade 7 GCSE:

 “Sarah uses this formula to work out her average speed for a marathon.